 - Accept the contradictions within yourself…we are full of contradictions!

 - If you are trying to make a decision, the content may be useful in weighing alternatives

 Arrange with your supervisor or a friend to have regular check-ins, to help you stay on track with your time management plan.

 Seek a qualified opinion regarding your final draft document, or use a copy editor.

 Quiet your inner critic, that pushes you to seek uncompromising excellence and is never satisfied with what you offer.

 Trouble letting it go and handing it in?

 Aim for the latest word, not the last word!
-You are joining a long line of individuals who have thought about this problem, or whose thoughts have led up to this problem.
+You are joining a long line of individuals who have thought about this problem, or whose thinking has opened the door to this question.

 Quiet your inner critic.